Personality Dell'Arte

 The focus of the group will be on the exploration of the personality seen as a community of roles.
 In Psychodrama, we distinguish between inter-personal and intra-personal relationships, the second beeing the relationships with different parts of oneself.

-Carl Gustav Jung referred to the personality as a community of masks, and many different therapeutic approach share the view of the psyche as a chorus of multiple forms: from Gestalt to Psychodrama, from Processwork to Family Constellations to Theatre of the Oppressed, just to name a few.
-We can call these different forms roles, masks, characters, gestalts … and each of them can be brought to awareness and explored through theatre play.
+Carl Gustav Jung referred to the personality as a community of masks, and many different therapeutic approaches share the view of the psyche as a chorus of multiple forms: from Gestalt to Psychodrama, from Processwork to Family Constellations to the Theatre of the Oppressed, just to name a few.
+We can call these different forms roles, masks, characters, gestalts … and each of them can be brought into awareness and explored through theatre play.

 Psychodrama sees all roles as relational, in the sense that they all emerged in the relationship between the individual and their social field.